Nobel for quantum "parlour trick" that could make super computers

 "Perhaps the quantum computer will change our everyday lives in this century in the same radical way as the classical computer did in the last century."

-Haroche said he was walking in the street with his wife when he recognised the Swedish country code on the incoming call to inform him of the award.
+Haroche said he was walking in the street with his wife when he recognized the Swedish country code on the incoming call to inform him of the award.

 "I saw the area code 46, then I sat down," he told reporters in Sweden by telephone.
 "First I called my children, then I called my closest colleagues, without whom I would never have won this prize," he said.
 Asked how he would celebrate, he said: "I will have champagne, of course."